Facebook iconHow To Use Shopify CLI for Themes (A Step-by-Step Guide)

 Shopify theme pull

 In your terminal, you'll see a list of all theme files currently in your store.
-From here, you'll need to select the specific theme you want to work on.
+At this point, I select the specific theme I want to work on locally.

 Once selected, the CLI will begin downloading the theme files to your local system.